-Section 7.2 of the Environmental Agreement requires that wildlife, including caribou and bears, be among the environmental components monitored.
-Another objective of the WEMP is to involve communities, government and other people interested in the Ekati Mine in the study designs, methods, and results of wildlife monitoring.
+Section 7.2 of the Environmental Agreement requires that wildlife, including caribou and bears, be among the environmental components monitored..
 The Environmental Agreement also required the establishment of the IEMA, which operates independently from Ekati and the GNWT and national regulators (e.g., Environment Canada).
 A main role of the IEMA is to serve as a public watchdog of the regulatory process and the implementation of the Environmental Agreement.